rafamalaga86/waip2/README.md

 TODO: Impelement error page
 TODO: Implement full backend validation
 TODO: Make sure it finds in IGDB games like That's you or special characters
+TODO: Include DLCS as games tied to games: info about skipped DLCs in the import

+Not game but included:
+Diablo III: Reaper of Souls

 ## Deploy on Vercel